couchbaselabs/tuqtng/docs/n1ql-v1.md

 ## Appendix 6 - Sample Projections

-For the following examples consider a bucket containing the following document with ID "unql-2013"
+For the following examples consider a bucket containing the following document with ID "n1ql-v1"

     {
-      "name": "UNQL",
+      "name": "N1QL",
       "address": {
       	"city": "Mountain View"
       },